Hanson, Massachusetts: Government

 On the national level, Hanson is a community of the Ninth congressional district, currently represented by Bill Keating.
 The state's senior (Class I) member of the United States Senate is Elizabeth Warren.
 The junior (Class II) senator is Ed Markey.

 On the state level, Hanson is represented in the Massachusetts House of Representatives as a part of the Sixth Plymouth district, which includes the towns of Duxbury, Pembroke and portions of Halifax.
 The town is represented in the Massachusetts Senate as a part of the Second Plymouth and Bristol district, which includes Brockton, Halifax, Hanover, Whitman and portions of East Bridgewater and Easton.
 The town is patrolled by the First (Norwell) Barracks of Troop D of the Massachusetts State Police.

 Hanson is governed by the open town meeting form of government and is led by current Town Administrator Lisa Green and a five-member Board of Selectmen.
 The town hall is located on the shore of Wampatuck Pond, at the town center.
 In the same area are the Fire Department headquarters and the Hanson Public Library, which is a member of the SAILS Library Network.
 The Hanson Police Department headquarters, built in 2007, is located on Main Street (Rte.
 27).
 There is a branch firehouse along Route 27 near the train station, and the town's post office is located near the intersection of Routes 27 and 58.
 Town meetings are held at the Hanson Middle School Auditorium.

+Like several other neighboring towns, especially Halifax and East Bridgewater, Hanson is a right-leaning town on both the national and state levels.
+However, the last Democrat to carry the town in a presidential election was John Kerry, having narrowly won the town by a 0.7% margin in 2004.
+That being said, Joe Biden lost the town by just over 1 percent in 2020, making it the closest a Democrat has come to flipping Hanson back to the party.